-Prerequisite: SONO 1122 (or SONO 112), SONO 1161 (or SONO 116), SONO 1182 (or SONO 118)
+Prerequisite: SONO 1122 (or SONO 112), SONO 1161 (or SONO 116), SONO 1182 (or SONO 118) and SONO 2101 (or SONO 210), all with grades of C or better

 SONO 2183 (SONO 218) Ultrasound OB/GYN II

 Prepares students with the knowledge required to perform obstetrical ultrasound examinations.
 This course consists of normal and abnormal anatomy throughout the first, second and third trimesters of pregnancy.
 Anatomy of obstetrical structures and their appearance on the ultrasound will be discussed.